-- Documents generated by or at the direction of the leader establish a clear pattern of attention to individual professional development. - Documents generated by or at the direction of the leader establish a clear pattern of attention to collegial professional development. - Schedules provide evidence of recurring time allocated for professional learning. - Technology is used to provide easy and recurring access to professional learning. - Budget records verify resources allocated to support prioritized professional learning. - Documents generated provide evidence that administrators are monitoring faculty participation in professional learning. - Other leadership evidence of proficiency on this indicator.
+- Documents generated by or at the direction of the leader establish a clear pattern of attention to collegial professional development. - Schedules provide evidence of recurring time allocated for professional learning. - Technology is used to provide easy and recurring access to professional learning. - Budget records verify resources allocated to support • prioritized professional learning. - Documents generated provide evidence that administrators are monitoring faculty participation in professional learning. - Other leadership evidence of proficiency on this indicator.

-- Faculty members describe an organizational climate supportive of professional learning and can provide examples of personal involvement. - Minutes and/or summary records of lesson study teams, book study groups, and/or PLCs provide evidence that these collegial opportunities are active on the campus. - Agendas, documents, or anecdotal records of teams and/or department meetings reflect recurring engagement in professional learning. - Information on the availability of professional learning is easily accessible for faculty. - Other impact evidence of proficiency on this indicator.
+- Minutes and/or summary records of lesson study teams, book study groups, and/or PLCs provide evidence that these collegial opportunities are active on the campus. - Agendas, documents, or anecdotal records of teams and/or department meetings reflect recurring engagement in professional learning. - Information on the availability of professional learning is easily accessible for faculty. - Other impact evidence of proficiency on this indicator.

-Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, wha t has been observed I that reflects current proficie ncy on this indicator?
-The examples above are illustrative and do not reflect an exclusive list of what is expected): Enter data here:
+[] Highly Effective [] Effective [] Needs [] Unsatisfactory Improvement

+Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
+The examples above are illustrative and do not reflect an exclusive list of what is expected):
-What strategies have you

-implemented so that you

-spread your learning about

-providing professional

-learning for individual and

-collegial groups within your

-school to your colleagues

-across the school system?
+What strategies have you implemented so that you spread your learning about providing professional learning for individual and collegial groups within your school to your colleagues across the school system?